Get your device ready

 - Make sure your Mac or PC is up to date.
 If you're using iTunes, make sure you have the latest version.

-- If you want to save the information on your iPhone, iPad or iPod, create a backup.
+- If you want to save the information on your iPhone, iPad or iPod, make a backup.

 - Go to Settings > [your name] > Find My, tap Find My iPhone, then turn it off.
 Find out what to do if your device is unresponsive or won't turn on.
 Get help if you've forgotten your passcode.